 - Small sunscreen and lip balm with SPF

 Reality check: Pharmacies are common in cities, but not always close in island towns or mountain areas.
-Pack the basics so you do not lose half a day searching for supplies.
-This Philippines packing list guide keeps it practical.
+Packing basics can prevent losing half a day searching for supplies.

 Base Essentials